AriaSalvatrice/AriaModules/README.md

 Those modules are part of the [VCV plugin library](https://vcvrack.com/plugins.html).
 This is the easiest way to install them and keep them up to date.
 You can also do things the hard way and [build them yourself](https://vcvrack.com/manual/Building#building-rack-plugins) if you have a good reason to do so, for example, if you hate yourself, or if you enjoy building random C++ projects off github as a hobby.

+If you build my plugin locally, you have to `make dep` before you `make dist`.